polkadot-js/docs/docs/substrate/extrinsics.md

    Parameters:

   - `friends`: A list of friends you trust to vouch for recovery attempts.
 Should be ordered and contain no duplicate values.

   - `threshold`: The number of friends that must vouch for a recovery attempt before the account can be recovered.
 Should be less than or equal to the length of the list of  friends.

   - `delay_period`: The number of blocks after a recovery attempt is initialized that needs to pass before the account can be recovered.

-### initiateRecovery(account: `AccountId`)
+### initiateRecovery(account: `AccountId32`)
 - **interface**: `api.tx.recovery.initiateRecovery`
 - **summary**:    Initiate the process for recovering a recoverable account.